 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 The Policy establishes minimum acceptable credit ratings for certain investment instruments.
 Fixed income investment managers are expected to invest in a well-diversified mix of debt instruments, including U.S. Treasury, agency, mortgage-backed, asset-backed, corporate, Eurodollar and Yankee issue.
-The Core Plus Fixed Income Investment manager may also invest in derivative instruments such as options, future contracts or swap agreements.
-With the exception of the U.S. Treasury and its agencies, no more than 5 percent of the market value of the portfolio should be invested in the securities of a single issuer.
-No more than 15 percent of the Fixed Income Investment Manager's portion of the Plan 120 percent of the benchmark's allocation, whichever is greater, shall be rated less than "A" quality.
-Bonds of foreign issuers are permitted to comprise up to 30 percent of a Fixed Income Investment Manager's portfolio.
-The duration of the portfolio is expected to be within 50 percent of the index's duration.
+The Core Plus Fixed Income Investment manager may also invest in derivative instruments such as options, future contracts, or swap agreements.
+With the exception of the U.S. Treasury and its agencies, no more than 5% of the market value of the portfolio should be invested in the securities of a single issuer.
+No more than 15% of the Fixed Income Investment Manager's portion of the Plan or 120% of the benchmark's allocation, whichever is greater, shall be rated less than "A" quality.
+Bonds of foreign issuers are permitted to comprise up to 30% of a Fixed Income Investment Manager's portfolio.
+The duration of the portfolio is expected to be within 50% of the index's duration.
 Guidelines for diversification and risk tolerance are detailed within the Policy.
 Additionally, the Policy includes specific investment strategies for fund groups that address each group's investment options and describes the priorities for suitable investments.
 The GAAP does not require disclosure of U.S. Government obligations explicitly guaranteed.
-As of December 31, 2022 and 2021 below are the Plan's fixed income investments, excluding U.S. Government obligations, at fair value (in thousands):
+As of December 31, 2023 and 2022 below are the Plan's fixed income investments, excluding U.S. Government obligations, at fair value (in thousands):

-Security Type 2022 2021
+2023 } 2022

-Fa ir Value Quality Fa ir Value Quality
+Security Type Fa ir Value Quality Fa ir Value Quality

 Fixed income securities:

-Asset backed \$ 7,039 AA+ \$ 6,481 AA+
+Asset backed \$ 5,204 AA+ \$ 7,039 AA+

-Agencies 3,071 AAA 2,523 AAA
+Agencies 2,997 AAA 3,071 AAA

 Commercial mortgage-backed

-securities 14,261 AAA 7,763 AAA
+securities 18,443 AAA 14,261 AAA

-Mortgages 2,014 А 2,173 A+
+Mortgages 1,264 Α 2,014 Α

-Corporate 35,402 A- 33,249 A-
+Corporate 31,749 A- 35,402 A-

-Municipal 973 AA+ 2,061 AA+
+Municipal 664 AA+ 973 AA+

-Mutual funds 120,852 A- 178,290 A-
+Mutual funds 127,636 A- 120,852 A-

-Total \$ 183,612 \$ 232,540
+Total \$ 187,957 \$ 183,612

 Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
 The System mitigates these risks by emphasizing the importance of a diversified portfolio.
-All funds must be sufficiently diversified to eliminate the risk of loss resulting from overconcentration of assets in a specific maturity, a specific issuer or a specific class of securities.
-In particular, no more than 5 percent of an equity portfolio may be invested in a single company without consent of the Committee.
-Holdings in any one industry or sector are not to exceed 30 percent of the portfolio market value.
-No more than 20 percent of the portfolio may be invested in cash equivalents and fixed income securities with fixed income securities not exceeding 15 percent.
-Concentration by issuer for other investment instruments is limited to 5 percent.
+All funds must be sufficiently diversified to eliminate the risk of loss resulting from overconcentration of assets in a specific maturity, a specific issuer, or a specific class of securities.
+In particular, no more than 5% of an equity portfolio may be invested in a single company without consent of the Committee.
+Holdings in any one industry or sector are not to exceed the greater of 150% of the benchmark's allocation or 30% of the portfolio market value.
+No more than 20% of the portfolio may be invested in cash equivalents and fixed income securities with fixed income securities not exceeding 15%.
+Concentration by issuer for other investment instruments is limited to 5%.
 The Policy does specify that acceptable investment instruments must have high-quality credit ratings and, consequently, risk is minimal.

-As of December 31, 2022 and 2021, the Plan did not hold more than 5 percent of assets in any single issuer other than mutual funds, U.S. Government obligations, collective investment trusts or obligations of U.S. Government chartered entities.
+As of December 31, 2023 and 2022, the Plan did not hold more than 5% of assets in any single issuer other than mutual funds, U.S. Government obligations, collective investment trusts or obligations of U.S. Government chartered entities.

-The Plan maintained no investments in derivatives as of December 31, 2022 and 2021.
+The Plan maintained no investments in derivatives as of December 31, 2023 and 2022.